Woman Tased, charged with trespassing for refusing to leave after mask incident at middle school football game

+Two women are charged in connection to a dispute over a mask requirement at a football game in Logan.

-A woman is charged with trespassing after refusing to leave a middle school football game in Logan when she was asked to put on a mask and she refused.
+One of the women, Alecia Kitts, is charged with trespassing and resisting arrest after refusing to leave a middle school football game in Logan when she was asked to put on a mask and she refused.

-Logan police said the woman, identified as Alecia Kitts, was asked to put on a mask by Officer Chris Smith, who is the school resource officer.
+Logan police said Kitts was asked to put on a mask by Officer Chris Smith, who is the school resource officer.

 One of Smith's assignments is to make sure people comply with health and safety guidelines from the CFC, Ohio Department of Health, Ohio High School Athletic Association and the Logan-Hocking School District.